Tell us your name and your role at Lotus Box.

 How did you come up with the idea?

-It was the combination of hearing my friends say their PMS symptoms were getting worse as they got older and hearing myself tell their partners that instead of complaining about women being grumpy during that time of the month, they should consider giving her a gift like chocolate or wine so she can feel better.
-Then I started asking my friends, "Ladies, what if a box of goodies just showed up at your door once a month right when you start PMSing?"
-They loved the idea so I started asking women everywhere, and they all had the same reaction: "Yes!
+It was the combination of hearing my friends say their PMS symptoms were getting worse and hearing myself tell their partners that instead of complaining about women being grumpy during "that time of the month," they should consider bringing her chocolate or wine so she can feel better.
+I started asking women everywhere, "Ladies, what if a box of goodies showed up at your door once a month right when you started PMSing?"
+They all had the same reaction: "Yes!
 Where do I sign up?"

-Shortly after that I found myself unexpectedly a single mom of three boys and knew I had to do something big quick.
+Shortly after that, I suddenly and unexpectedly found myself a single mom of three boys.
+I knew I had to do something big quick.

 I had a friend who was traveling around the world finding small organizations that support women's access to healthcare, education, and independence and provided a sales channel for them as a wholesaler.
 I saw one of his videos one day and thought, let's put those products in our box!
 That way when women are treating themselves they're also helping other women!
 As a feminist and entrepreneur, I saw all the pieces fall into place and knew I had to do it.

 Thus Lotus Box, a subscription box for PMS, was born.

 What do you love most about your job?